theo-time/webserv/data/default/noIndexFolder/readme.txt

-root folder for www data
+WebServ: test for directory listing